 Understanding Purchases and Merchant Category Codes (MCCs)

-Here's a look at what credit card you should use to buy points or miles for your redemption, based on what you're buying.
+Here's a look at what credit card you should use to buy points or miles for your redemption based on what you're buying.

 Buying from Points.com

 Many rewards programs don't sell points directly.
 Instead, they use Points.com to process mileage sales.
-For example, when buying Alaska Airlines miles, your credit card won't see this as a purchase from Alaska Airlines.
+For example, when buying Alaska Airlines Mileage Plan miles, your credit card won't see this as a purchase from Alaska Airlines.
 That means your purchase won't code as “airfare” or “travel” on credit cards that have travel as a bonus category.

 The following programs use Points.com to sell their points and miles.
 If there is a link on the program name, clicking on it will take you our guide to the program's latest deal to buy those points and miles with a discount or bonus.